-Nearly 12,000 Americans are murdered with guns every year — a rate more than 20 times higher than that of other developed countries.
-Although the violent crime rate has generally decreased over the past 15 years, the gun murder rate in the U.S. has hardly changed and the number of non-fatal shootings has actually increased.
-Because we haven’t enacted common sense gun policies that will save lives, we haven’t reduced gun violence in America — we’ve just gotten better at saving the lives of gunshot wound victims.
+Nearly 12,000 Americans are murdered with guns every year — a rate more than 25 times higher than that of other developed countries — and over 20,000 kill themselves with guns.
+Although the violent crime rate has generally decreased over the past 15 years, the gun murder rate in the U.S. has hardly changed.
+Because we haven’t enacted common sense gun policies that will save lives, we haven’t meaningfully reduced gun violence in America.
 It is high time to pass common sense public safety measures like comprehensive and enforceable background checks that will reduce gun crime and save lives.

 But we can prevent gun violence before it happens with strong laws and effective enforcement.
-In New York City, where background checks are required for all private gun sales and police are tough on gun offenders, the homicide rate has fallen in 10 of the last 14 years.
-The city has also reduced the share of murders committed with guns.
-In 2013, 58% of NYC homicides were committed with guns, as opposed to the national average of 70%.
+In New York City, where background checks are required for all unlicensed gun sales and police are tough on people who commit gun crimes, the gun homicide rate has fallen 39 percent over the last decade.“Seven Major Felony Offenses - 2000-2014,” New York City Police Department, accessed March 30, 2016, http://on.nyc.gov/1RIUTPi.
+Drop is assessed with a three-year rolling average by comparing 2005-8 to 2013-15.